ryanjohns/passmaster/README.md

 ## Passmaster

-Host Proof password storage using client-side AES-256 encryption.
+Host-Proof password storage using client-side AES-256 encryption.
 You can see it live at <https://passmaster.io>.

 ## Running the server